tldr-pages/tldr/pages/common/gofmt.md

 > Tool for formatting Go source code.

-- Format a file and display the result to console:
+- Format a file and display the result to the console:

 `gofmt {{source.go}}`